Lexi8878/valorant-matchhistory/README.md

 - As a user, I want to be able to create a new match and add it to a list of previous matches (add it to the match history)
 - As a user, I want to be able to calculate my win rate
-- As a user, I want to be able to view the games in my match history
+- As a user, I want to be able to view the details of my most recent game
-- As a user, I want to be able to quit the application if I am done
+- As a user, I want to be able to calculate how many times I played a certain character/agent recently